 In connection with their review of the Fund's advisory fee, the directors also considered the total expense ratio of the Class A shares of the Fund in comparison to a peer group and a peer universe selected by the 15(c) service provider.
 The Class A expense ratio of the Fund was based on the Fund's latest fiscal year.
-The information reviewed by the directors included a pro forma expense ratio that gave effect to the Adviser's advisory fee and expense cap reductions effective November 5, 2020 for the full fiscal year.
-The directors considered the Adviser's expense cap for the Fund.
+The Adviser had agreed to cap the Fund's expenses, but the directors noted that the Fund's expense ratio was currently below the level of the Adviser's cap.
 The directors noted that it was likely that the expense ratios of some of the other funds in the Fund's category were lowered by waivers or reimbursements by those funds' investment advisers, which in some cases might be voluntary or temporary.
 The directors view expense ratio information as relevant to their evaluation of the Adviser's services because the Adviser is responsible for coordinating services provided to the Fund by others.
-Based on their review, the directors concluded that the Fund's pro forma expense ratio was acceptable.
+The directors noted that the Fund's expense ratio was above the medians.
+After reviewing and discussing the Adviser's explanations of the reasons for this, the directors concluded that the Fund's expense ratio was acceptable.